-The CPC Version 3.0 software release allows any combination of extensions and trunk lines be in the conference as long as the original extension is in the conference and the total number of parties does not exceed 8.
-With CPC Version 3.0 software, only one operation is used to establish and add to a conference.
+Any combination of extensions and trunk lines can be in the conference as long as the original extension is in the conference and the total number of parties does not exceed 3.
+Only one operation is used to establish and add to a conference.
 You simply have to place the current call on hold, dial the next party and press the CONF key.
 No different operation or access code is required to add additional parties to the call.